 No two cases of autism are exactly alike — depending on a child's condition, symptoms can be severe and interfere with everyday tasks or they can be mild and cause few problems.
 Doctors and scientists call this range of symptoms a "spectrum."

 In the past, doctors didn't know a lot about autism.
 But that's changing.
 New research has made it easier for doctors to diagnose and begin treating kids earlier than ever before.
-With early and appropriate treatment that usually includes speech and behavioral therapy, kids with autism can have the opportunity to reach their best potential.
+With early treatment that usually includes speech therapy and behavioral therapy, kids with autism can have the opportunity to reach their best potential.

 Signs of autism can include: